City Lab Network

 Peace Entrepreneurs In Residence

-The Stanford Peace Innovation lab is seeking Peace Entrepreneurs in Residence who can
+The Peace innovation lab at Stanford is seeking Peace Entrepreneurs in Residence who can

 Bring industry skills and resources to increase the impact and effectiveness of the Lab’s various project efforts.